Topological Materials Discovery from Crystal Symmetry: The Topological Materials Database

 When the analysis in~\cite{AndreiMaterials2} was performed, the ICSD contained~\TQCDTotICSDs~entries, including multiple entries for the same material with varying structural parameters obtained in different experimental works.
-First, the authors of~\cite{AndreiMaterials2} excluded materials that were not close to the stoichiometric limit and entries with incorrect structure files (\emph{e.g.} files missing atoms present in the chemical formula), and rounded nearly-stoichiometric materials to have integer-valued atomic occupancies -- this process reduced the initial~\TQCDTotICSDs~ICSD entries down to~\TQCDstoichiometric~stoichiometric entries with processable structure files.
-The authors then performed high-throughput density functional theory using the Vienna \emph{ab initio} Simulation Package (VASP)~\cite{VASP1,VASP2} on the remaining~\TQCDstoichiometric~ICSD entries.
-The high-throughput calculations in~\cite{AndreiMaterials2} resulted in convergent electronic structures for~\TQCDBNbrICSDs~ICSD entries in the presence of SOC.
-To analyze the resulting electronic structures with TQC (see Sec.~\ref{sec:TQC}), the authors of~\cite{AndreiMaterials2} wrote a new implementation of the~\webchecktopmat~tool on the~\webBCSshort, and then applied the~\vasptotrace~tool~\cite{Vasp2TraceRef} previously implemented for~\cite{AndreiMaterials} to the electronic structure of each ICSD entry with and without SOC.
-The~\vasptotrace~program~\cite{Vasp2TraceRef} specifically outputs the small coreps that correspond to the Bloch states in each band at each ${\bf k}$ point (see Sec.~\ref{sec:bands}), and~\webchecktopmat~determines whether an energy gap is permitted at a given electronic filling, and determines the stable and fragile SIs of all energetically isolated groups of bands (see Sec.~\ref{sec:TQC}).
-After using~\vasptotrace~\cite{Vasp2TraceRef} and~\webchecktopmat~to analyze the~\TQCDBNbrICSDs~ICSD entries with convergent band-structure calculations, it was determined that the data contained~\TQCDBNbrUniqueMaterials~unique materials -- defined as ICSD entries with the same chemical formulas, bulk topology at $E_{F}$, and crystal structures.
-The computational calculations performed in~\cite{AndreiMaterials2} to generate the~\webTQC~required~\TQCDBVASPTotalCPUTimeAllMillionHours~million CPU hours.
+First, the researchers excluded materials that were not close to the stoichiometric limit and entries with incorrect structure files (for example, files missing atoms present in the chemical formula), and then rounded nearly-stoichiometric materials to have integer-valued atomic occupancies.
+This process reduced the initial~\TQCDTotICSDs~ICSD entries down to~\TQCDstoichiometric~stoichiometric entries with processable structure files.
+The researchers then performed high-throughput density functional theory using the Vienna \emph{ab initio} Simulation Package (VASP)~\cite{VASP1,VASP2} on these~\TQCDstoichiometric~ICSD entries, both with and without incorporating the effects of SOC.
+The high-throughput calculations resulted in convergent electronic structures for~\TQCDBNbrICSDs~ICSD entries in the presence of SOC.
+To analyze the resulting electronic structures with TQC, the researchers applied the~\vasptotrace~tool~\cite{Vasp2TraceRef} that was previously implemented for the analysis in~\cite{AndreiMaterials}, and then wrote a new implementation of the~\webchecktopmat~tool on the~\webBCSshort.
+The~\vasptotrace~program~\cite{Vasp2TraceRef} specifically outputs the small coreps that correspond to the Bloch states in each band at each ${\bf k}$ point, and~\webchecktopmat~determines whether an energy gap is permitted at a given electronic filling, and determines the stable and fragile SIs of all energetically isolated groups of bands.
+After using~\vasptotrace~\cite{Vasp2TraceRef} and~\webchecktopmat~to analyze the~\TQCDBNbrICSDs~ICSD entries with convergent band-structure calculations, it was determined that the data contained~\TQCDBNbrUniqueMaterials~unique materials, defined such that two ICSD entries with the same chemical formulas, crystal structures, and bulk topology at $E_{F}$ were associated to the same unique material.
+The computational calculations performed to generate the~\webTQC~required~\TQCDBVASPTotalCPUTimeAllMillionHours~million CPU hours.